old convent outside Frazzano' |

 And in this way panda and I travelled for a few hours, through a number of small villages and towns, until it seemed we had crossed at least three mountains.
 Just outside Frazzano’ we stopped at a convent perched high on a hill and I left panda while I climbed the steps to look around.
 Around the parking area were the images of all the local patron saints and I noticed at three of them were dark skinned.
 It was a reminder and acknowledgment of all the various peoples (including Arab and African) who have at various times lived in the South, and seeing them reminded me of the story of the Black Madonna of Tindari.

 The legend of the Black Madonna of Tindari (told to me by a number of local women) is that a mother took her child to the Madonna to seek her blessings, but on seeing that the Madonna was dark-skinned recoiled in horror and made an uncomplimentary remark.
 At that moment her child flew from her arms and fell from the top of the hill (where Tindari is located) to the water below.
 The woman became distressed and begged the Madonna to help and in an act of mercy and a demonstration of her unworldly powers, the Madonna made a bank of sand rise from the sea to cushion the child's fall and the child was saved.
+The story of how the Black Madonna arrived in Tindari is also interesting.
+It is believed that the statue which is certainly of Byzantine origin, was one of many works of art smuggled out of Constantinople in the 8th and 9th Centuries.
+A storm forced the ship carrying the Black Madonna into the port of Tindari, where the sailors deposited their load at the local abbey for safekeeping.
+She now sits behind the altar with the inscription "nigro sum sed formosa" (black am I, but beautiful).

 As I leave the convent and continue along the narrow road, I wonder if I can somehow make my way back to Capo without having to retrace my steps.
 At the next small village I am lucky and find a small group of people chatting in the piazza.
 My question seems to cause some confusion with half convinced that I have to return and the other half convinced that there is a way, but it is complicated and I might not be able to find it.
 I ask them for the names of some major towns that I have to pass through as landmarks and they mention Galati.
 I am thrilled as I have been there before.